home tours

 His favorite design?
 The Clayhill Coffee Table that anchors the living room.
 Handcrafted of petrified wood cut from lengths of fossilized trees, the table is emblematic of the organic sensibility JJ was seeking.
 The base is sculpted from resin to mimic tree trunks, while the tabletop’s inlaid mosaic is marked by variegated colors and patterns.
 “It couldn’t be more natural than what it is,” he notes, adding that it resembles the layered rocks surrounding the house.

-To create a comfortable seating area around the table, JJ combined a Kipton Sectional and a pair of sculptural Fresno Swivel Chairs, both artisan-crafted in North Carolina of sustainably sourced wood and upholstered in leather.
+To create a comfortable seating area around the table, JJ combined a Kipton Sectional and a pair of sculptural Fresno Swivel Chairs, both upholstered in leather.
 For the sofa, he chose a mossy green color “reminiscent of plants” which picks up the palette of the thousands of pine trees outside.
 He selected a whiskey-brown shade for the cozy bucket chairs, an earthy hue with rich tonal variations that remind JJ of the bark on the Douglas firs that dot the hill.

 He opted for leather “because it feels cleaner to me and more durable,” he says.
 Plus, the avid Jurassic Park fan explains, the rich leathers “bring a kind of geological, paleontological feel, just like the coffee table does.”